ShyamalaParsa/ShyamalaParsa/README.md

 - 👋 Hi, I’m Shyamala Parsa
 - 👀 I’m interested in  Developing
-- 🌱 I’m currently learning Angular7+ versions and MVC .NET
+- 🌱 I’m currently using Angular 7+ versions

 <!---
 ShyamalaParsa/ShyamalaParsa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.